posted July 26, 2022

 - 1 Tablespoon balsamic glaze

-- 4 oz brie cheese cut into slices
+- 4 ounces brie cheese (cut into slices)

 - 1 Tablespoon olive oil

-Start your charcoal to heat up and ash over while the dough rises.
-It typically takes 20 minutes for charcoal to get to the point where it is ready to cook on.
-During this time, start preparing your toppings.
+- Preheat charcoal.
+Preheat the charcoal while the dough rises.
+It typically takes 20 minutes for the charcoal to get to the point where it is ready to cook.

-When your dough is risen, begin preheating your Dutch oven.
+- Preheat the Dutch oven.
+When your dough has risen, begin preheating your Dutch oven.
 Use a shovel to move around the charcoal so you have 10-12 pieces of charcoal under the oven and 10-12 pieces on the lid of your Dutch oven.
 Let it preheat while you prepare your pizza (about 5 minutes).

+- Form the crust.
 Roll out a large sheet of parchment paper.
 Sprinkle it with the corn meal.
 Pour out your risen dough onto the parchment and start pressing it with your hands.
-Work from the middle and press with the heels of your hands until you have made a large 18 inch circle of dough.
+Work from the middle and press with the heels of your hands until you have made a large 18-inch circle of dough.

-Lift the edges of the parchment to help get your pizza out of the Dutch oven and transfer to a large cutting board.
-Top with the arugula salad, slice and serve immediately.
+- Enjoy.
+Lift the edges of the parchment to help get your pizza out of the Dutch oven and transfer it to a large cutting board.
+Top with the arugula salad, slice, and serve immediately.